-Mardi Gras is over, so now what?
-From the Musicians Village in the 9th Ward to the Ghosts, Legends and Lore Walking Tour, there is always something to do in New Orleans.
+N’awlins is so much more than Mardi Gras!
+From the Musicians Village in the 9th Ward to ghost tours to spending the day with alligators, there is always something to do in New Orleans.
 Here are 15 of our favorites:

 Don’t leave NOLA without experiencing some of the joints that have stubbornly resisted change in the face of gentrification (what locals call the hipster invasion).
-Frady’s One Stop Food Store in the Bywater serves up old-school po’-boys and mac ‘n’ cheese, without the hipster irony.
-BJ’s Lounge is a true neighborhood dive bar, where people really do know each other’s names and can give you the best tips on where to go to experience disappearing New Orleans.
+One such example is Frady’s One Stop Food Store in the Bywater, which serves up old-school po’-boys and mac ‘n’ cheese, without the hipster irony.

-3. Listen to music where NOLA’s musicians actually live.
+3. Listen to NOLA music where NOLA musicians actually live

 For an off-the-tourist-path musical experience, head over to Musicians’ Village in the 9th Ward.
 After Hurricane Katrina, New Orleans natives Harry Connick, Jr. and Branford Marsalis wanted to establish a community for displaced musicians so that they wouldn’t leave the city.
 The Musician’s Village, set up in partnership with Habitat for Humanity, provides affordable housing that reflects the city’s traditional shotgun style.
 And the Ellis Marsalis Center for Music provides services for underserved children to develop their musical passions, as well as regular concerts with some of the city’s most treasured talent—like Connick and Marsalis.